Zurehma/SE2-Kiruna_eXplorer/server/API.md

 - Request Body Content: An object with the following parameters:
   - `title`: a string that must not be empty.
   - `stakeholder`: a string that must not be empty.
-  - `scale`: an integer that must be greater than 0 or a specific value between: [`Blueprint/effects`, `Text`].
-It has to be sent as string value.
+  - `scale`: an string value between: [`Blueprint/effects`, `Text`, `1:n`].
+If the user choose `1:n`, it has to send only the value **n** in string format.
 It represent the relationship between the dimensions drawn on a plan or architectural drawing and the actual dimensions of the building.
   - `issuanceDate`: a string that represent the date.
 It must be in the format _YYYY-MM-DD_.
   - `type`: a string that represent the type.
 Can be a value between: [`Informative`, `Prescriptive`, `Material`, `Design`, `Technical`].
   - `language`: a string that must not be empty.